redbadger/awesome-badger/chriswhealy/FractalWASM/05 MB Julia Set/02/README.md

 #### Supply Function `mj_plot` With Additional Arguments

 When we were only plotting the Mandelbrot Set, we didn't care about either the type of image we were plotting (there was only one), or where the mouse pointer was located over that image.
-However, in order for this function to also plot a Julia Set, we need some extra information.
-We need to know:
+However, in order for this function to also plot a Julia Set, some extra information must be supplied:

 1. The mouse pointer's coordinates over the Mandelbrot Set.<br>These are supplied as two `f64` values called `zx` and `zy`